 The Allocator portal is designed to be compliant with the SEC’s “Lamp Technologies” no-action letter.
 The “Lamp” no-action letter, as it is commonly referred to, was a ruling by the SEC which set out all of the elements which a website must contain in order to preserve certain securities exemptions so that the website does not trigger a “public offering” of securities.

 At Allocator, our number one priority is the privacy of our users’ data.
-Allocator database servers are located remotely on virtual servers, and maintain strict access policies.
+Allocator database servers are located remotely on virtual servers and maintain strict access policies.
 Only the application itself is allowed to access any part of the database.
-Users’ credentials are encrypted using the industry standard one-way MD5 Hash algorithm which means that no one can access authentication information without the prior consent of the user.
+Users’ credentials, data at rest and data in motion are all encrypted which means that no one can access restricted information without the prior consent of the user.

 All users should feel safe using the Allocator portal and we will continue to implement the latest security technologies to ensure that this remains the case.